oOBoomberOo/holocraft/readme.md

 # HoloCraft

 A custom modpack for HoloNews server.
+The pack has been carefully optimized to run on a low-end PC, you should be able to play the game with just 2.5GB of memory allocated, but I would recommend 4GB for the best experience.

 # Gameplay Guide